On algebraic integers of bounded house and preperiodicity in polynomial semigroup dynamics: Introduction and statements

 A special case of elements of bounded house is given by {\it preperiodic points} of a given polynomial.
 In this case, several points of view can be adopted in generalising the notion of preperiodicity from classical dynamics ($s=1$): one in which two elements are equal along a connected path in the tree and one in which two elements are equal in the whole tree at different levels.
 For precise definitions see Section~\ref{sec:per} below.

 The initial motivation of this work is a result of Dvornicich and Zannier~\cite[Theorem~2]{DZ} on the finiteness of preperiodic points of a univariate polynomial defined over a number field $\K$, falling in the cyclotomic closure $\K^c$; see also~\cite[Theorem~34]{KaSi} for a multivariate case.
-More concretely, they prove that a polynomial $f\in\K[X]$ has finitely many preperiodic points in $\K^c$, unless $f$ is conjugated to monomials or Chebyshev polynomials.
+More concretely, they prove that a polynomial $f\in\K[X]$ has only finitely many preperiodic points in $\K^c$, unless $f$ is conjugated to monomials or Chebyshev polynomials.
 We shall obtain a similar result in the case of semigroup dynamics.

 Our approach extends that of~\cite{Ost}, and its generalisation due to Chen~\cite{Chen}.
-Namely, it utilizes~\cite[Theorem~2.5]{Chen}, which is obtained following the ideas and technique of~\cite{DZ}, including a theorem about cyclotomic points on varieties~\cite[Theorem~1]{DZ} and an extension of Loxton's result~\cite[Theorem~1]{Loxt} in representing cyclotomic integers as short combination of roots of unity~\cite[Theorem~L]{DZ}.
+Namely, it utilizes~\cite[Theorem~2.5]{Chen}, which follows the ideas and technique of~\cite{DZ}, and is based on the toric analogue of the Manin--Mumford conjecture (also called the {\it torsion points theorem}) proved by Laurent~\cite{Laurent} (a more elementary proof was also given by Sarnak and Adams~\cite{SA}), and an extension of Loxton's result~\cite[Theorem~1]{Loxt} in representing cyclotomic integers as short combination of roots of unity~\cite[Theorem~L]{DZ}.
 This is used in conjunction with various bounds on valuations of elements in (semigroup) orbits.

+Our arguments stem from the previous investigations~\cite{Chen,DZ,Ost} that apply to classical orbits defined by just one univariate polynomial, however they require some modifications, which are not always straight-forward and present new technical challenges.
+We believe that the methods and auxiliary results we develop here can be of use for some other questions on polynomial semigroups.
+Thus, we also outline some open problems and future research directions.

+We conclude by noting that studying points of bounded house in orbits of algebraic dynamical systems can be seen as a Bogomolov-type generalisation of studying the set of preperiodic points.
+In this context, we note the Dynamical Bogomolov Conjecture~\cite[Conjecture 3.62]{Silv}, generalising the Dynamical Manin-Mumford Conjecture~\cite[Conjecture 3.58]{Silv}, about points of small canonical height on non-preperiodic algebraic varieties.
+This point of view also appears in `unlikely intersections' problems in arithmetic dynamics, where for example, instead of looking at simultaneous preperiodic points for two dyanmical systems, one looks at common points of small canonical height, see~\cite[Conjectures 11.3 and 15.4]{BdMIJMST} and references therein.